 Increase in CA’s Clientele

-GST is a whole new taxation system in comparison to the former indirect taxation we had.
+GST is a whole new taxation system in comparison to the former indirect taxation system we had.
 Since its implementation, businesses have been doing good but at the same time complaining.
 They reach out to the CA community for help asking about the applicability of GST on their businesses and the registration process.

 A CA has a significant responsibility in this situation to inform clients of GST law in addition to providing advice.
 This is essential because, in order to comply with the GST law, one must have a fundamental understanding of how it affects businesses.
 A CA can bridge this knowledge gap.
-Simply put, companies contact the CA community for GST counselling and other services including registration, return filing, and GST accounting.
+Simply put, companies contact the CA community for GST counselling and other services, including registration, return filing, and GST accounting.
 All of this undoubtedly results in a rise in CAs’ clientele, which will then result in an expansion of their total business.

 Boon for New Chartered Accountants India